Malanday: Landmarks

-Landmarks include Red Ribbon, Jollibee Malanday, and Puregold Malanday located on McArthur Highway.
-Andres Fernando Elementary School (AFES) Malanday National High School and the 3S Centers are located on M.H.
-Del Pilar St. Other known landmarks in Malanday include the Andres Fernando Elementary School, Malanday Market, the Malanday Bus Terminal, the VSCA Cock Fighting Arena and the Hearts of Jesus and Mary Parish.
-The transmitter facility of radio station DZRH (one of the Philippines' oldest radio stations owned by Manila Broadcasting Company) is also located in Malanday.
+Andres Fernando Elementary School (AFES) Malanday National High School and a 3S Center are located on M.H.
+Del Pilar Street.
+Other known landmarks in Malanday include the Andres Fernando Elementary School, Malanday Market, the Malanday Bus Terminal, the VSCA Cock Fighting Arena and the Hearts of Jesus and Mary Parish.
+The transmitter facility of radio station DZRH (one of the Philippines' oldest radio stations owned by MBC Media Group) is also located in Malanday.

-Notable Events
+Notable events

-2012 Floodings
+2012 floodings

 In 2012, Malanday experienced intense flooding brought by heavy rains.
 Malanday is one of the 20 barangays under state of calamity declared by the Local Government.
 As of August 5, 2012, about 200 families were residing in city evacuation centers.

-Lingahan Fire
+Lingahan fire

-On December 11, 2015, at 11 pm, a fire occurred on the roads of Sitio Lingahan, Malanday.
+On December 11, 2015, at 11 pm PHT (UTC+8), a fire occurred on the roads of Sitio Lingahan, Malanday.
 The fire blazed through more than 200 houses.
 One man was found dead in a nearby pond after the fire.
 The families first evacuated to the Hearts of Jesus and Mary Parish, but they moved to Malanday National High School after finding relief there.